Overview

 Events

 The manor’s grand ballroom and multiple conference rooms make it a premier venue for weddings, corporate retreats and high‑profile sporting events.
-A dedicated wedding manager curates bespoke ceremonies, while the clubhouse hosts the J P McManus Pro‑Am and other elite tournaments.
+The J P McManus Pro‑Am returns each summer, and the estate will host the 2027 Ryder Cup.
+Private functions can be tailored with bespoke catering, floral design and historic tours.
+The on‑site cinema also hosts film screenings for guests.

 Practical Information

-Location & Access – The manor lies 20 minutes by car from Limerick city, 30 minutes from Shannon Airport and 40 minutes from Ennis.
+Location & Access – 20 minutes by car from Limerick city, 30 minutes from Shannon Airport (≈ 42 km) and 40 minutes from Ennis.
 Regular Bus Éireann services (routes 13 and 14) connect Limerick to Adare, and the Dublin Coach 300 Express stops nearby.

-Accommodation & Rates – The resort offers 104 air‑conditioned rooms across several categories.
+Accommodation – The resort offers 104 air‑conditioned rooms across several categories, plus 46 self‑catering villas and 25 garden townhouses.
 Prices vary by season; a snapshot of 2024‑2025 rates is shown below (rates are per room, per night, in euros).

 | Category | Jan‑Apr / Nov‑Dec | Jun‑Sep |